Public Health Measures

 (5) Members must have amendment requests to nonpartisan committee staff by noon the day before scheduled executive action.
 Members should be considerate of staff and turn in amendment requests earlier if they are long or complex, keeping in mind the final deadline for consideration of amendments.

 (6) All amendments, including substitutes, must be sponsored by a committee member.
 All amendments and effect statements must be either drafted or reviewed, or both, by nonpartisan committee staff.
-To be eligible for consideration at an executive session, amendments must be released from confidentiality and posted to the Electronic Bill Book for committee members by 4:00 p.m. the day before the executive session or the amendments will be considered out of order.
+To be eligible for consideration at an executive session in a committee meeting scheduled to begin prior to 12:00 p.m., amendments must be released from confidentiality and posted to the Electronic Bill Book for committee members and the public by 4:00 p.m. the day before the executive session or the amendments will be considered out of order.
+To be eligible for consideration at an executive session in a committee meeting scheduled to begin on or after 12:00 p.m., amendments must be released from confidentiality and posted to the Electronic Bill Book for committee members and the public by 7:00 p.m. the day before the executive session or the amendments will be considered out of order.
 A chair with the consent of the ranking member has discretion to waive this deadline in extraordinary circumstances.

 (7) Committee voting will be done through recorded roll call votes with the results transmitted to the Secretary of the Senate via electronic means.
 Members must be present and visible to be eligible to vote during the executive session.
 Voting will not be allowed "subject to signatures."